rmflight/testrmd/README.md

 # testrmd

-Provides testing facilities for RMarkdown chunks.
+`testrmd` provides facilities to enable testing of and reporting on tested RMarkdown chunks.

-## Introduction
+### Introduction

 Very often we want to generate RMarkdown reports where tests are performed on the data, but we do not want the knitting of the report to fail completely if the tests don't pass.
-Rather, we would like to see **information about the failing tests** in the final document.
+Rather, we would like to see **information about the failing tests** in the final document. `testrmd` allows you to see such information from within the margins of your document.

-`testrmd` provides facilities to enable testing of and reporting on tested RMarkdown chunks.

-## Installation
+### Installation

 ```r
 devtools::install_github("ropenscilabs/testrmd")
 ```

-## Basic Use
+### Basic Use

-To enable testing of RMarkdown chunks in your document, you will need to add two function calls in a chunk before you want to do testing.
+To enable testing of RMarkdown chunks in your document, you will need to add a function calls in a chunk before you want to do testing.

 ```r
 testrmd::init()
 ```

-Thereafter, any chunk that you want to have as part of the testing, you simply need to add the option `test = TRUE` in the chunk header, and then have testing code that returns an error if the test fails.
+Thereafter, for any chunk that you want to have as part of the testing, you simply need to add the option `test = TRUE` in the chunk header, and then have testing code that returns an error if the test fails.
 As a simple example, let's test if a variable is numeric: